eliabntt/Autonomous-Robotics-Cooperation-project/g01_perception/README.md

     roslaunch g01_perception discover.launch
         [ids:="[[frame_id],]"] [sim:=true/false] [forever:=true/false]
     ```

-    - `ids` is meant to keep the list of the wanted tags (separated by `,`) that we want to detect:
+    - `ids` is meant to keep the list of wanted tags (separated by `,`) that we want to detect:
         if found, they will be saved in the output file and published within the related topic.
-        The eventually remaining tags found will be published within the other topic as explained above.
+        The eventually remaining found tags will be published within the other topic as explained above.
-        If the parameter is not present or is empty all tags will be flagged as wanted.
+        If the parameter is not present or is empty, all tags will be flagged as wanted.
         Each invalid tag will cause an error message.
-    - `sim` parameter is used to distinguish between simulated and real environment, mainly for offsett related values.
+    - `sim` parameter is used to distinguish between simulated and real environments, mainly for offset-related tuning values.
     - `forever` is used to keep the perception module running, continuosly publishing its topics.

 ## Additional notes

 - Default values:

     - ```sim:=true```
     - ```forever:=false```
     - ```ids:=""```

 - If invalid values will be given to `sim` or `forever`, default behaviour is used.